coq-community/coq-dpdgraph/README.md

 #### Requirements

-- The latest version runs with Coq 8.7.0
+- The latest released version runs with Coq 8.9.0
-- it has been tested with a version of Coq installed using opam and with Ocaml version 4.04.2
+- it has been tested with a version of Coq installed using opam and with Ocaml version 4.07.0
 - [ocamlgraph](http://ocamlgraph.lri.fr/) (for dpd2dot tool)
   Any version should work since only the basic feature are used.